There is a sophisticated make-up technique for a perfect skin appearance, it is called Color Correcting.

-Pale skin, dark shadows under the eyes, spots on the forehead or reddish spots on the cheeks.
-Who doesn’t know that?
+Pale skin, dark shadows under the eyes, spots on the forehead or reddish spots on the cheeks are now a thing of the past.

 Hardly anyone can enjoy a perfect complexion when looking at it in the mirror in the morning, not even top models or Hollywood stars.